Teri Johnson Harlem Candle Company

 What’s your favorite product in the line?
 The Speakeasy 22K Gold Candle because the scent, which is the essence of bourbon and palo santo, is so intoxicating.
 And I love that the vessel can be used as a cocktail glass upon finishing.
 When I first approached the very talented perfumer behind this scent, Catherine Selig, I knew I wanted to create something that transported people in time—specifically to a mysterious, forbidden speakeasy club with leather couches, bourbon and cigars.
 As we talked through this idea, we visualized what a modern speakeasy would look and feel like today and used that inspiration to create the scent.

-What are your morning and evening routines?
 Each morning, I make sure to spend some time meditating and journaling.
 I really believe in the power of manifestation and affirmation, so doing these activities in the morning really helps guide me through the rest of the day.

+My evening routine varies.
+On a good day, it includes reading historical fiction and the biographies of people who inspire me.
 What would people be surprised to learn about you?
 I’ve had quite a few jobs/careers before starting Harlem Candle Co., and I wouldn’t have it any other way!
 I began my career in management consulting, co-ran a media company, worked as a travel and lifestyle expert and eventually made my way to the home fragrance industry.
 What advice would you give to someone thinking about starting their own business?
 My best piece of advice would be to remain authentic in getting a company up and running.
 It has to be something you’d be willing to do for little or no money in the beginning.
 Your passion for it can’t be fleeting.

 Learn how some of the beauty industry’s most dynamic entrepreneurs find inspiration and develop must-have products as they share their advice for aspiring business moguls and much more